EFPA Statutes as revised in Stockholm (Sweden) in 2013.

 14.8.
 No member can serve on the Executive Council for more than eight years.
 Former members of the Executive Council may, however, be elected President, Secretary-General or Treasurer for another maximum of eight years, provided that they have not served in these functions before.

 14.9.
 Only one member of any member association may be elected to the Executive Council.

 14.10.
-If one of its members resigns or retires mid‑term, the Executive Council may appoint a temporary member to fulfil that function until the next General Assembly.
+If one of its members resigns or retires mid‑term, the Executive Council will elect a temporary member to fulfil that function from the candidates nominated by the Member Associations .
+The appointment will be valid until the next General Assembly.